pychuang/ll-api/doc/source/guide-participant.rst

 Usage Scenarios |new|
 ---------------------

-The first edition of the lab focuses on three use-cases and one specific notion of what a living lab is, with a view to expanding to other use-cases and other interpretations of living labs in subsequent years.
+The first edition of the lab focuses on two use-cases and one specific notion of what a living lab is, with a view to expanding to other use-cases and other interpretations of living labs in subsequent years.
 Use-cases for the first lab
 are: